NOAA-OWP/LGAR-C/README.md

 # Lumped Arid/Semi-arid Model (LASAM) for infiltration and surface runoff
 The LASAM simulates infiltration and runoff based on Layered Green & Ampt with redistribution (LGAR) model.
 LGAR is a model which partitions precipitation into infiltration and runoff, and is designed for use in arid or semi-arid climates.
 LGAR closely mimics precipitation partitioning results simulated by the famous Richards/Richardson equation (RRE), without the inherent reliability and stability challenges the RRE poses.
 Therefore, this model is useful when accurate, stable precipitation partitioning simulations are desired in arid or semi-arid areas.
 LGAR in Python (no longer supported) is available [here](https://github.com/NOAA-OWP/LGAR-Py).

+LASAM is designed for use in environments where cumulative potential evapotranspiration is greater than cumulative precipitation.
+Because the lower boundary condition of LASAM is effectively no-flow, the model assumes that water only leaves the vadose zone via AET.
+This is a reasonable assumption in arid and semi arid areas.
+If applied in humid areas, the model domain of LASAM will likely become completely saturated.

 **Published papers:** For details about the model please see our manuscript on LGAR ([weblink](https://agupubs.onlinelibrary.wiley.com/doi/full/10.1029/2022WR033742)).

 ## Build and Run Instructions